 As we’ve mentioned above, the original Chase Freedom card is still an option.
 Again, the card comes with the 5% cash back bonus categories that rotate on a quarterly basis.
 You’ll get 1% cash back on all other purchases.
 There’s also the $150 signup bonus for spending just $500 in the first 3 months.

-If you’re looking for a solid cash back card from another issuer, the Blue Cash Everyday Card from American Express is hard to beat.
-This card offers a $150 welcome offer for spending $1,000 in the first 3 months.
+If you’re looking for a solid cash back card from another issuer, the Capital One Quicksilver Cash Rewards Credit Card is hard to beat.
+This card offers a $150 welcome offer for spending $500 in the first 3 months.
 There’s also no annual fee.
-This card differs in that it offers 3% cash back on your first $6,000 in annual grocery purchases, 2% cash back at gas stations, and 1% cash back for everything else.
+This card differs in that it offers a flat 1.5% cash back across all categories.
+You’ll also get a 0% APR on balance transfers and purchase made in the first 15 months.
 With offers like that, this card also deserves your consideration.
-Compare this card with other cash back cards here.
+Learn how to apply

 If you love cash back rewards, this card is definitely a good option.